SiriDB/libsiridb/README.md

 soon as a single request is finished the result will be returned.
 This means a client should keep track of each request.
 We do this by assigning a pid to each request.
 This pid is an unsigned 16bit integer value and the client is responsable for chosing a unique pid.
-SiriDB simple returns the same pid in its response so the client then should be able to map the result to the request.
+SiriDB simply returns the same pid in its response so the client then should be able to map the result to the request.
 Assigning a unique pid to a request and mapping a response to the request is the resposibility of this library.